How to Make a Budget in 7 Simple Steps

 Another way to put it is maintenance budget mode.

-For instance, the insurance bill is higher or the kids are growing, then those categories need to be increased.
+For instance, if the insurance bill is higher or the kids are growing, then those categories need to be increased.
 That means another category must be decreased.

-Just note, a rise in pay doesn’t equate to a rise in your standard of living.
+Just note, that a rise in pay doesn’t equate to a rise in your standard of living.
 I know – I should like the bummer of bad news.
 Put that pay increase towards debt, savings percentage, or even share the love with an increased giving percentage.

 Follow These Steps to Making a Budget